 But household appliances are not the only products that may prove defective.
 Sure, they account for more than 150,000 visits to the emergency room every year.
 Their design or manufacturing flaws cause fires, burns, electrocutions, and even death.
 But products from many other categories can prove defective.
 At Nettles & Morris, we have encountered many different cases.
 We will review the most common ones in the following lines.

-Examples of Cases a Product Liability Attorney in Henderson, NV, May Handle
+Examples of Cases a Product Liability Attorney Might Handle

 The Consumer Product Safety Commission (CPSC) reports over two million annual injuries.
 Common defect causes are poor construction techniques and the use of cheap, unreliable materials.
 When a piece of furniture breaks down and produces damages or injuries, the party responsible should answer.
 They could be the designer, the manufacturer, or the person who assembled the piece.